Irophin/Ansible-Project/README.md

   <p>
     This project is an <strong>Ansible</strong> deployment aimed at setting up a web server.
     </br>
-    It leverages the IUT <strong>OpenStack</strong> infrastructure to host a straightforward web application connected to a database.
+    It leverages the IUT <strong>OpenStack</strong> infrastructure to host a <strong>WordPress</strong> application connected to a database.
   </p>

   <div>